How to Write a Dissertation Introduction?

 Methodology Outline:

-A mixed-methods approach was used, combining quantitative surveys and qualitative interviews with 150 university students from three major institutions.
+They employed a mixed-methods approach for this outline.
+Combining quantitative surveys and qualitative interviews with 150 university students from three major institutions.

 Structure Overview: